Website: peckfineart.com

 Elizabeth Peck

 I have always had a deep appreciation of art, believing that it is essential to a rich quality of life.
 Years ago, I decided to embrace this passion by attending workshops taught by local artists such as Sean Beavers, Michael Chesley Johnson and Stan Moeller.
 Eventually, I earned my Certificate in Fine Art from the New Hampshire Institute of Art.
-Today, I have studios in both Massachusetts and New Hampshire – but I continue to nourish my artistic soul by exploring the works of many different, well-known artists such as David Leffel, Jeffrey Watts, Rose Frantzen, Robert Liberace, and Michelle Dunaway.
+Today, I have studio in New Hampshire – but I continue to nourish my artistic soul by exploring the works of many different, well-known artists such as David Leffel, Jeffrey Watts, Rose Frantzen, Robert Liberace, and Michelle Dunaway.

 My goal is to connect with my audience, so that they might see and feel what I see and feel.
 Thus, with portraits, I want to convey personality and spirit, as well as physicality.
 With landscapes, (many done “en plein air”), I aim to capture mood and energy as well as light and color.